diequies/100daysofdata/README.md

 ---

+### **Day 127 of #100DaysOfData Challenge**

+Another day focused on DL specialization, although today I also spent some time on *Omdena* project.
+I should start doing more hands-on work rather than courses and planning.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Today we planned the sub-tasks for Active Learning tool and we should now start coding them.
+First we will set the acceptance criteria and the pseudocode and then start coding the modules.
+2. **Course**: [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning?=&page=1).
+Completed the 2nd week of *Convolutional Networks* course.
+The main topic was to review the most important architectures and the different structures that can be used to build CNNs.
+For example:
+- ResNets.
+- Inception.
+- MobileNet.
+- EfficientNet.

+---

 ### **Day 126 of #100DaysOfData Challenge**

 Just worked today on Deep Learning Specialization at Coursera.
 From tomorrow we will plan the code for the Active Learning tool and I would be able to come back to that as well.